ArtS/arts.github.com/_posts/2014-10-15-using-simple-drop-down-lists-in-ASP-NET-MVC.md

 do in the upcoming articles.
 I also completely skipped the process Model Binding as it's too big for this article -- but I will cover that in the later articles too.

-###But wait, there's more
-Check out my [next article on how to use `DropDownListFor` with enums][5] - there I show how to properly show enums in readable form in a drop down list, how to specify a default "Please Select" text and how to get selected enum value in the controller.
+Also check out my [next article on how to use `DropDownListFor` with enums][5] - you'll learn how to show enums in a readable form in drop down lists and heaps more.

+<h3 id="ctaTitle">But wait, there's more</h3>
-Next, sign up to my mailing list **Untangling .NET** and learn how to tackle the complexity of ASP.NET MVC with ease, save yourself hours of wasted time and frustration and become a better person overall.
+If you don't want to miss my new articles, sign up to **Untangling .NET** below, and learn how to tackle complex problems of ASP.NET MVC with ease, and how to stop wasting hours on trivial problems.
+Stop the vicios frustration cycle and become a better person overall.
 I never spam, period.

 {% include subscription.html %}